Coevolution of Camouflage: Related Work

 This work builds on \citet{reynolds_iec_2011} by replacing the human predator there with an evolving population of procedural predators, which \jargon{hunt} using a learning vision model. \citet{harrington_coevolution_2014} also used coevolution between prey and predators to create camouflage.
 Their predators detected prey with a multiscale convolution filter whose weights were evolved with a genetic algorithm.

-Closely related work on learning surface textures to camouflage 3D objects within real 3D scenes is described in \citet{owens_camouflaging_2014} for cubes, using one technique, and in \citet{guo_ganmouflage_2022}, for arbitrarily shaped 3D objects, using an improved technique.
+There was closely related work on learning surface textures to camouflage 3D objects within real 3D scenes.
+A technique for cubes is described in \citet{owens_camouflaging_2014}.
+Then \citet{guo_ganmouflage_2022} described an approach for arbitrarily shaped 3D objects.
 In both cases, the 3D scene is described by a set of photos from various viewpoints.
-The camouflage textures mapped onto these objects must trade off being inconspicuous from all viewpoints in the scene.
+The camouflage textures mapped onto these objects must trade off being inconspicuous from \textit{all} viewpoints in the scene.
+Recent work in field biology uses synthetic prey --- 3d printed then painted --- offered to wild predators to measure responses to specific aspects of camouflage \citep{kelley_role_2023}.

-Other computer graphics work related to camouflage include meticulously detailed reproduction of coloration patterns on real animals \cite{de_gomensoro_malheiros_leopard_2020} and generation of visual puzzles incorporating camouflaged images \cite{chu_camo_image_2010} \cite{Zhang_Yin_Nie_Zheng_2020}.
-CamoEvo \cite{hancock_camoevo_2022} is a toolbox for authoring online camouflage evolution games to understand evolution in real biological species.
-Such web-based simulations can be powered by very large numbers of human volunteers (“citizen scientists”) engaged in \jargon{human-based computation}.
+Other computer graphics work related to camouflage include meticulously detailed reproduction of coloration patterns on real animals \citep{de_gomensoro_malheiros_leopard_2020}, generation of visual puzzles incorporating camouflaged images: \citep{chu_camo_image_2010}, \citep{Zhang_Yin_Nie_Zheng_2020}, a generative real time art exhibit based on mimicry \citep{wu_mimicry_2021}.
+CamoEvo \citep{hancock_camoevo_2022} is a toolbox for authoring online camouflage evolution games to understand evolution in real biological species.
+Such web-based simulations can be powered by very large numbers of human volunteers (''citizen scientists'') engaged in \jargon{human-based computation}.

 This adversarial coevolutionary simulation has clear similarities to \jargon{generative adversarial networks} (GANs) originally described in \citet{goodfellow_gan_2014}.
-Observer-driven optimization of camouflage patterns is an ideal application of GANs, as in CamoGAN \cite{talas_camogan_2020}.
-However the goal of the current work (as suggested in the Future Work section of \citet{reynolds_iec_2011}) is not \textbf{learning} camouflage, but to produce a simulation of a biological evolutionary system, suitable for “what if” experiments which cannot be performed in the natural world.
-For example: how does evolved camouflage change as the ratio of predators to prey changes?
+Observer-driven optimization of camouflage patterns is an ideal application of GANs, as in CamoGAN \citep{talas_camogan_2020}.
+However the goal of the current work (as suggested in the Future Work section of \citet{reynolds_iec_2011}) is not \textbf{learning} camouflage, but to produce a simulation of a biological evolutionary system, suitable for ``what if'' experiments which cannot be performed in the natural world, e.g.: how does evolved camouflage change as the ratio of predators to prey changes?
+Some conjectures about natural camouflage might be better tested using A/B comparisons.
+For example, the relative value of specialist versus generalist camouflage (e.g. \citet{hughes_imperfect_2019}) or of background matching versus disruptive edge coloration (e.g. \citet{price_background_2019}).
+The simulation described here allows constructing carefully controlled experiments on these questions, without the difficulty of identifying comparable species in nature.
+Finally, this model demonstrates that, in the abstract, camouflage can arise in ``small'' populations over a ``short'' amount of time.